Angusdunn1/GroupProjectPart2/README.md

 # FFT-Based Diffusion Simulation

-This project solves the 1D diffusion equation using the Fast Fourier Transform (FFT) and simulates the spread of an infection in a population using a spectral method.
+This project solves the 2D diffusion equation using the Fast Fourier Transform (FFT) and simulates the spread of an infection in a population using a spectral method.
 The model includes temporary immunity, vaccination zones, and random agent movement.

 ## Key Features

 - Uses spectral methods to solve diffusion efficiently
 - Simulates infection, recovery, and temporary immunity
 - Includes a vaccination station with probabilistic vaccination
-- Animated visualization of agent states over time
+- Animated visualisation of agent states over time

 ## Simulation Animation